Apprenticeships - recruiting an apprentice

 - The provider being on the approved provider list and suitable for the framework or standard needed.

-*Standards and frameworks
+Standards and End Point Assessments

 The standards govern what training should be contained within an apprenticeship to ensure that the apprentice is fully competent in all relevant areas on completion of their apprenticeship.
 Some standards contain qualifications and others do not but all focus on skills, knowledge and behaviours.
 All standards will have an end point assessment at the end and are marked distinction, pass or fail.